As I sit here by the fire with a Sioux City cream soda in my hand, I relish in the amazing blessings that I have in my life.

 The crackling of the firewood that is being broken down by the heat of the fire reminds me that even the most ancient and seemingly old-fashioned things, such as a fire, can be such important things.
 In these days, people are always trying to come up with the next best thing that will help improve our lives.
 While it’s great to do those things, it’s important to remember where we started and where we came from.
 Fire is such a basic thing, yet it’s vital to our survival.
 Without it, civilization wouldn’t exist.
 Remembering that we were created to light up the lives of the people around us and help create atmospheres of warmth and joy is crucial for us in order to live a truly meaningful life.

 The smooth, tasty cream soda that sits in the 12oz glass bottle that I hold in my hand is something that I have learned to cherish.
 Since I was young, I have always loved the rare treat of enjoying a Sioux City Cream Soda.
-Sitting here with the bottle in-hand reminds me that things are only things, but it’s the memories and feelings associated with those feelings are what make them special.
+Sitting here with the bottle in-hand reminds me that things are only things, but it’s the memories and feelings associated with those things are what make them special.
 If we cherish the little things, life becomes more enjoyable.
 I remember the very first sip of this particular cream soda that I tasted.
 It was instant enjoyment.
 Because I’m only priveliged with the opportunity to drink it when we visit our family cabin in the mountains, I don’t drink it often.
 When I am able to enjoy it, however, it is enjoyed with my family.
 It is a tradition that, while seemingly insignificant or silly, holds a special place in my heart.
 This is not because of the contents of the bottle, but because of the people that I share the soda with.
 It’s not about the liquid in a cool, glass bottle, but it’s about the people that surround me in my life that mean the most.

 Over the past 5 days, I’ve spent almost every waking minute with 5 of my best friends.
 We road tripped to Tennessee to surprise my sister, Sarah, with a trip to Nashville for her 16th birthday.
 We stayed at one of the coolest hotels.
 Six of us packed into a room that was only meant for four and loved every minute of it.
 From the somewhat creepy crack in between the bathroom door and the wall, to the crazy sparks that we were able to create with our freshly washed pjs and fuzzy fleece blankets, to flipping from one bed to the other, hoping to jump higher than the previous person; we grabbed ahold of every moment and held on as long as possible.
 As we walked as innocent tourist down the streets of downtown Nashville, we observed the wild nightlife that longed to entrap us in its enticing scene.
 As we shivered and walked down the sidewalk, we gazed through the windows of the bars and open stores.
 We were amazed by the place we were in.
 The lights were glowing, the skyline was enchanting, and the air was crisp and cold.
 We had been planning this trip for months and the moment we planned for was finally upon us.
 As we walked around people waiting in long lines waiting to enter the “coolest” bar, we headed towards an unknown destination.
 We were unsure of where we were headed, but we knew that as long as we were together, we could walk for miles and not care because we were with each other.
 We finally reached our destination; a sliders place that wasn’t extremely busy or even closed.
 We searched high and low for a good place to eat and, alas, we finally found one.
 Sitting at that table with my friends, watching football, and trying to keep our minds off of our impending hunger, I realized something.
 In spite of what we have done in the past or where we’re headed, all that mattered was the present.
 I was there with 5 of my best friends.
 We were on an adventure and nothing was going to get in our way.
 As long as we were with each other, it didn’t matter what we did.